The Insider’s Guide to the Boulder Reservoir

 On Tuesday evenings in spring, the Dash & Dine 5K series at the Rez combines a fun 5K race and a post-race dinner with a party atmosphere.

-3. Can you bring a kayak, canoe or standup paddleboard to explore?
+3. Can you kayak, canoe or standup paddleboard?

-You have options to rent each by the hour from Rocky Mountain Paddleboard, which is located right on site at the Rez.
+You have options to rent kayaks, canoes or SUPs by the hour from Rocky Mountain Paddleboard, which is located right on site at the Rez.
+Unless you have a permit (and they usually sell out before the season even starts), you cannot bring your own kayak, canoe or SUP to the Boulder Reservoir.

-Or sign up for a lesson where a certified instructor will teach you the basics or help you perfect your technique.
+Another great option is to sign up for a lesson, where a certified instructor will teach you the basics or help you perfect your technique.
 Yogis can put their practice to the test with SUP (standup paddleboard) yoga classes.
-Note: Permits are included with rentals, but you’ll need to purchase one if you’re bringing your own watercraft.

 The reservoir is perfect for open-water training for triathletes practicing their swim stage.
-There are drop-in sessions regularly in the summer and relaxed, swim-plus-5K events every Wednesday.
+There are drop-in sessions regularly in the summer.

 4. Can you fish at the Boulder Reservoir?

 Yep — cast a line for bass, catfish, crappie, rainbow trout, saugeye and walleye from the fishing dock, shore or a boat.
 Follow the Boulder Reservoir Loop Trail for some of the best fishing access.
-Note: Purchase a fishing license from Colorado Parks & Wildlife online or in person.
+Note: You must purchase a fishing license from Colorado Parks & Wildlife online or in person.

 The water temperature in Boulder Reservoir changes daily.
 Call the front gate for the current water temperature: 303-441-3461.